RED QUEEN: Safeguarding Large Language Models against Concealed Multi-Turn Jailbreaking: Construction of Red Queen Attack

 \subsection{What Triggers the Safety Guardians?}

-Previous research~\citep{bai2022training,openaimoderation,achiam2023gpt} has shown that Reinforcement Learning from Human Feedback~(RLHF) has demonstrated promising results to empower safety alignment.
-As the goal of LLMs' safety alignment is balancing between helpful, honest, and harmless~\citep{askell2021general}, we hypothesize that the safety mechanisms focus on high-level context and intent detection.
-To test this, we collected 100 harmful actions~\citep{ji2024beavertails}, such as \textit{murder a boss} or \textit{build a bomb}. and created two types of questions: 1) benign intent questions asking "What is \{action\}?"
-2) harmful intent question asking "How to \{action\}?"
+Previous research~\citep{bai2022training,achiam2023gpt} has made significant progress in achieving safety alignment by balancing helpfulness, honesty, and harmlessness~\citep{askell2021general}.
+We hypothesize that a tension exists between helpful outputs and harmless outputs, determined primarily by context and intent.
+To test this hypothesis, we collected 100 harmful actions~\citep{ji2024beavertails}, such as \textit{murder a boss} or \textit{build a bomb}, and created two types of questions: 1) benign intent questions asking ``What is \{action\}?'', 2) harmful intent question asking ``How to \{action\}?''.
 We run 100 examples on GPT-4o and manually validate the result.
 Testing on GPT-4o reveals that it rejected all harmful intent questions while providing definitions for 96\% of the benign intent questions, confirming our hypothesis.
-Therefore, we decided to construct a scenario with concealment to hide harmful intent.
+Thus, when safety mechanisms detect harmful intent, the inherent tension prompts the model to prioritize harmlessness over helpfulness.